 Amount 10% of all Medigap enrollees have Plan N, making it the third most popular plan overall and the second most popular plan for new enrollees.

 Does Plan N have a deductible?

 Most Plan N policies do not have a deductible.
 However, beneficiaries enrolled in Plan N are required to meet the Medicare Part B deductible, which is $233 in 2022.

 Does Plan N have a maximum out-of-pocket limit?

 Plan N does not have an out-of-pocket limit.
 Only two Supplement plans have an out-of-pocket limit: Plans K and L.

 Can I have Medigap Plan N while enrolled in a Medicare Advantage plan?

 No. Medigap policies are only available to people enrolled in the Original Medicare program.
-They cannot be used by beneficiaries in Medicare Advantage, also called Medicare Part C. Medigap policies are true supplement plans, augmenting, not replacing Medicare Part A and Part B coverage.
+They cannot be used by beneficiaries who have Medicare Advantage, also called Medicare Part C. Medigap policies are true supplemental plans, augmenting but not replacing Medicare Part A and Part B coverage.

 Methodology and sources